Nanny Taxes in Minnesota

 Employees may use earned sick and safe time for the following family members:

-• child, including a foster child, adult child, legal ward, a child for whom the employee is legal guardian, or child to whom the employee stands or stood in loco parentis (in place of a parent);
+- child, including a foster child, adult child, legal ward, a child for whom the employee is a legal guardian or child to whom the employee stands or stood in loco parentis (in place of a parent);

 Household employers are also required to:

-• provide employees with a notice by January 1, 2024 — or at the start of employment, whichever is later — in English and in an employee’s primary language if that is not English, informing them about earned sick and safe time; and
+- provide employees with a notice at the start of employment — in English and in an employee’s primary language if that is not English, informing them about earned sick and safe time; and

-Earned sick and safe time local ordinances already exist in the cities of Bloomington, Duluth, Minneapolis, and St. Paul, Minnesota.
-Household employers in those cities will need to meet the most generous leave provisions and other protections of the applicable laws.
+Earned sick and safe time local ordinances already exist in Bloomington, Duluth, Minneapolis, and St. Paul, Minnesota.
+Household employers in those cities must meet the most generous leave provisions and other protections of the applicable laws.

 Minnesota Paid Family and Medical Leave